udexon/LesNomadesMobile/README.md

 As the philosophy of shared economy is ___to share capital and knowledge___, it would be natural to consider the following:

 - An Online Contest for Innovative Food Trucks, Caravans and Recycled Containers

+Online Contests, derived from reality TV shows, are very useful platform whose effectiveness is maximized much like an open and free market, or bazaar, i.e. sponsors may compete with each other for the best price to recruit the top talents.
+In this case, the talents we are seeking are those who can renovate food trucks and recycled containers.

 8) Last but not least, ....